openshift/enhancements/enhancements/observability-ui/observability-ui-operator.md

 ### Open Questions

 - How does the operator enables the plugins from the Observability UI Operator without having to patch the console operator?
-Answer fom the console team: Plugins signed by Red Hat can be enabled by default.
+On going discussion with the console team: Plugins signed by Red Hat could be enabled by default.

 ### Test Plan